wemake-services/wemake-vue-template/template/docs/template/testing.md

 In this section, we will discuss two types of tests and describe our toolset.

 Everything comes configured, so you can just start using it.
-Run `yarn test` to run everything we have.
+Run `npm run test` to run everything we have.

 We use [`jest`](https://facebook.github.io/jest/en/)
 as our test runner for unit tests.